-Any accommodations that are used during the evaluation process should be reported in the Full Individual Evaluation (i.e., accepted signed responses, utilized an augmentative communication device to respond).
+Any accommodations that are used during the evaluation process should be reported in the Full Individual Evaluation (i.e. accepted signed responses, utilized an augmentative communication device to respond).
 Standardized scores should not be reported.
 Criterion referenced scores may be used.

-If a student identified as EB is being evaluated for a specific learning disability, the evaluation staff must use the Cross Battery Approach (use the cross-battery CD accompanied by the XBASS)
+If the a student identified as an ELL is being evaluated for a specific learning disability the evaluation staff must use the Cross Battery Approach (use the cross battery CD accompanied by the XBASS)

-Emergent Bilingual (EB) - Culturally and Linguistically Diverse (CLD) Students for Speech Impairment Disability
+Limited English Proficient (LEP) - Culturally and Linguistically Diverse Students Speech Evaluation Process